long2ice/databack/README.md

 # databack

-Backup you data from MySQL/PostgreSQL etc to any other storages
+Backup you data from MySQL/PostgreSQL etc. to any other storages.